DrakoHyena/darkhorsejs/readme.md

 Look at the examples folder if youre confused on anything :-)
 ### ./OUTPUT
 This is a generated directory.
 Changes made will not be saved.
+### IMPORTS & EXPORTS
+Compiled server sided code cannot contain any import or export statements.
+However, you can use dynamic imports to import non-compiled server files which which can use imports and exports.
+This might be useful if you have a database utility. (by default fs and http are imported for you)
 ### HTML
 - Attribute: side
 	- server